-Beetles Bad News – for Trees
+Wood Boring Beetles: Bad News for Trees

 I frequently get phone calls from concerned homeowners about insect infestations of trees in their landscape.
-Trees may be dying, or they observe holes in the tree bark indicating a problem.
+Trees may be dying, or they observe holes in the tree bark or dying trees, indicating a problem.
 Their frustration is not helped when I have to inform them that there is little that I can do to help, and that their options for control are few.

-Often the earliest indications of a problem are the outward signs of the beetles boring into the truck.
-These signs can be very diagnostic.
+Often the earliest indications of a problem are the outward signs of the beetles boring into the trunk.
+These signs can be diagnostic.
 SPB creates small pitch (sap) tubes covered with sawdust, which look somewhat like popcorn from a distance, covering the bark.
 Ips beetles do not create pitch tubes, though reddish sawdust may be sprinkled down the bark crevices of the tree.
 Ambrosia beetles create a very distinctive “toothpick” of sawdust that sticks out from the bark for an inch or so.
 These fragile structures may be washed away by rain, leaving only a hole about the size of a pencil lead in diameter.